lifting-bits/mcsema/docs/DebuggingTips.md

 Oof.
 We've found ourselves in one of the attach/detach routines (`__mcsema_attach_ret`) for transitioning between lifted code and native code.
 These routines are tricky.

 When we see an `__mcsema_attach_ret`, what it's really meaning is that at some earlier point, lifted code called into some native library code.
 This lifted-to-native transition happens via the `__mcsema_detach_call` or `__mcsema_detach_call_value` functions.
 Eventually that native code needs to transition back to lifted code.
 This is achieved by setting up a special return address on the stack, `__mcsema_attach_ret`.
-When native code returns, it returns to `__mcsema_attach_ret`, which marshals native register state back into the `RegState` structure, and continues on in lifted code.
+When native code returns, it returns to `__mcsema_attach_ret`, which marshals native register state back into the `State` structure, and continues on in lifted code.

 Alright, lets step back and attack this problem from the native side.
 Looking back at our control-flow graph, we can see that `XMM0` is modified by a `divss` instruction.